 This lecture is held every spring semester.
-The main objective of this subject is to develop understanding of the agricultural transformation in developing Asia under the impacts of rapid economic growth, industrialization, urbanization, global warming, and globalization.
+Main objective is to develop understanding of the agricultural transformation in developing Asia under the impacts of rapid economic growth, industrialization, urbanization, global warming, and globalization.
 Students are expected to deepen their understanding on the difference of the social systems or institutions among countries and/or areas.
 Taking account into such diversified characteristics of economy and agriculture in developing Asian countries, students are expected to concert alternative models and policies as well as to review the general models and policies of development.

 Every student is requested to give a presentation in the class once or twice per semester.
-When students are appointed as reporters, they must prepare handouts of their reports based on their assigned chapters in the textbook and its related papers.
+When a student is appointed as a reporter, he or she must prepare a handout of report based on the assigned chapter of adopted textbook and its related papers.